Tesla Stock Slumps 6% After Disappointing Investor Day - NewsBreak

 By Ellen Chang,4 days ago

+Shares of Tesla declined for a second consecutive day after investors were disappointed by the lack of details from investor day.

-Investors punished Tesla ( TSLA ) for a second day as vague remarks from CEO Elon Musk disappointed shareholders who wanted details about new models and its Cybertruck.
+Investors punished Tesla ( TSLA ) - Get Free Report for a second day as vague remarks from CEO Elon Musk disappointed shareholders who wanted details about new models and its Cybertruck.

 Tesla shares sunk by 5.85%, closing at $190.90 a share.
 Shares of Tesla declined by as much as 6.5% on Thursday after falling more than 5.5.% in after-hours trading following the close of trading on March 1.